BardicDefense/purple-hack/lore.md

 ### Anfa _(Casablanca)_

 Population: 3,700.
-A lean, wind-swept harbour town on the edge of the Atlantic, with sun-bleached walls and palm shade.
-The kasbah (citadel) towers over a bustling bazaar where inland caravans trade goods with ships at port.
+Anfa is a lean, wind-swept harbour town on the edge of the Atlantic, with sun-bleached walls and palm shade.
+The kasbah (citadel) towers over a bustling, diverse bazaar where inland caravans trade goods with ships at port.
 Due to its location on the cusp of both Atlantic traffic and inland caravan routes, Anfa is known far and wide as an excellent place to find the rarest alchemical and magical ingredients.

 - _Exports: Fish, copper, animal byproducts, spices_
 - _Imports: Fine textiles, iron tools and weapons_